manrjv/dotfiles.archived/README.md

 # dotfiles

-NOTE: I am currently not using the bare repository to manage my dotfiles.
+NOTE: I am currently not using this repository to manage my dotfiles.
 I am trying out GNU Stow.
+See [manrjv/.dotfiles](https://github.com/manrjv/.dotfiles).

 ## Instructions for managing my dotfiles using a bare repository